Action Teams & Campaigns

 - Share information about activities on website, newsletter, etc.

-- Develop leadership within the SC and Hub
+- Develop leadership within the SC and Healthy Contra Costa

-- Review and update the HR Logic Model
+- Review and update the HCC Logic Model

 SC MEMBERS